-- 13. Niantic will agree to include language in substantially the following form in its

-Terms of Service applicable to U.S. players (currently at https://nianticlabs.com/terms/)for three

-(3) years following the Effective Date: - (a) "You agree that all sales by us to you of Virtual Money and Virtual Goods are final and that we will not permit exchanges or refunds for any unused Virtual Money or Virtual Goods once the transaction has been made, unless otherwise required by law." - 14.
-Niantic will, in processing any direct requests for refunds of PokéCoins: - (b) For Apple and Samsung purchases, in its standard response redirecting users to Apple or Samsung, add language in substantially the following form: "Please note that app store refund policies may vary based on the location of user and the age of user, including legal minority, at the time of purchase, as may be required by applicable law." - (c) For Google Play Store purchases for which Niantic is permitted and does process limited numbers of direct refunds, in its standard response for U.S. users seeking additional information about the purchase, add language to prompt users to indicate whether the purchase of PokéCoins was made when the user was a minor without parental consent, except as prohibited by local law. - 15.
-Niantic will, in its public-facing Pokémon GO Help Center, for help pages currently referencing assistance with refunds for PokéCoin purchases: - (d) Add specific links to Apple, Google, and Samsung In-App Purchase refund policies for reference; - (e) Add language in substantially the following form: "Please note that app store refund policies may vary based on the location of user and the age of user, including legal minority, at the time of purchase, as may be required by applicable law."
+- 13. Cognosphere will agree to include language in substantially the following form in its Terms of Service applicable to U.S. players (currently at https://genshin.hoyoverse.com/en/company/terms): - a.
+"You acknowledge and agree that you are not entitled to a refund for any Virtual Currency, except as otherwise required by applicable law." - 14.
+Cognosphere will, in processing any direct requests for refunds of in-game purchases: - a.
+For platforms that process refund requests independently from Cognosphere (e.g., Apple App Store, Google Play Store, PlayStation Store), in its standard response redirecting users to those platforms, add language in substantially the following form: "Please note that store refund policies may vary based on the location of user and the age of user, including legal minority, at the time of purchase, as may be required by applicable law," provided, however, that Cognosphere may include other language as well while redirecting users to those platforms. - b.
+For all other platforms, and refund requests for which Cognosphere elects to process itself, in its standard response for U.S. users seeking a refund who indicate that a minor was involved in the situation that led to the refund request, Cognosphere will implement policies to determine whether the in-game purchase was made when the user was a minor without parental consent, except as prohibited by local law. - 15.
+Cognosphere will create a public-facing "help page" (or add to existing pages to the extent relevant) referencing assistance with refunds for virtual money and/or virtual goods purchases: - Add specific links to platforms that process refund requests independently from Cognosphere In-App/In-Game Purchase refund policies for reference; - b.
+Add language in substantially the following form: "Please note that store refund policies may vary based on the location of user and the age of user, including legal minority, at the time of purchase, as may be required by applicable law," provided, however, that Cognosphere may include other language as well while redirecting users to those platforms so long as the additional language does not conflict with the quoted required language in this Paragraph.